projectsesame/sesame/site/content/guides/proxy-proto.md

 layout: page
 ---

-If you deploy Contour as a Deployment or Daemonset, you will likely use a `type: LoadBalancer` Service to request an [external load balancer][1] from your hosting provider.
+If you deploy Sesame as a Deployment or Daemonset, you will likely use a `type: LoadBalancer` Service to request an [external load balancer][1] from your hosting provider.
 If you use the Elastic Load Balancer (ELB) service from Amazon's EC2, you need to perform a couple of additional steps to enable the [PROXY][0] protocol.
 Here's why:

 External load balancers typically operate in one of two modes: a layer 7 HTTP proxy, or a layer 4 TCP proxy.
 The former cannot be used to load balance TLS traffic, because your cloud provider attempts HTTP negotiation on port 443.
-So the latter must be used when Contour handles HTTP and HTTPS traffic.
+So the latter must be used when Sesame handles HTTP and HTTPS traffic.

 However this leads to a situation where the remote IP address of the client is reported as the inside address of your cloud provider's load balancer.
-To rectify the situation, you can add annotations to your service and flags to your Contour Deployment or DaemonSet to enable the [PROXY][0] protocol which forwards the original client IP details to Envoy.
+To rectify the situation, you can add annotations to your service and flags to your Sesame Deployment or DaemonSet to enable the [PROXY][0] protocol which forwards the original client IP details to Envoy.

 ## Enable PROXY protocol on your service in GKE